emilygiron/Group1/README.md

 - Click on the green button located in the upper right corner
 - Click download the file
 - Run file
+- If you are unable to run the game make sure you have python downloaded

 # :space_invader: Technologies Used :space_invader:
 - HTMl